Students Supporting Students: Community Tutoring Program

 Pi for All is a student-led tutoring program based in the Greater Seattle area of Washington State.

-Our mission is to support the local community—including low-income families, Nova Ukraine war refugee families, and local students—through accessible educational assistance, while fundraising to help address global challenges.We offer tutoring in:
+Our mission is to support the local community—including low-income families, local students, and families experiencing homelessness—through accessible educational assistance, while fundraising to make a positive impact.

 How it Works